axodotdev/cargo-dist/book/src/quickstart/everyone-else.md

 ## More details

 For more details on configuring builds and other advanced features, see the [custom builds][custom-builds] page.
+For more details on all of the supported fields in `dist.toml`, see the [config][package-section] page.

 [quickstart-build]: ../img/quickstart-build.png
 [quickstart-plan]: ../img/quickstart-plan.png